marleentheyoung/ComputationalMusicology/README.md

 Altogether, the combination of these playlists forms one list of 1572 songs, representing both house in general and the specific kwaito style.

-In this project I will analyze how hip hop has changed over time.
-Up till now, I have noticed that both energy and danceability was significantly higher in old school rap compared to modern rap and trap music.
-The list of old school tracks has a mean of 106 BPM tempo, whereas newer subgenres result in an average of 117 BPM.
-Furthermore, danceability is 12% higher for old school (90's) hip hop compared to the newer trap and glitch hop.

-New school hip hop contains three times as much instrumentalism as old school hip hop.
-I had already expected this since the 'wordsmith'/MC was the pionier of hip hop and the rhymes were definitely most important in early hip hop.

-Although modern hip hop is usually faster than old school hip hop, there are some very slow outliers.
-The minimum in tempo is 50 BPM for new school hip hop, where the minimum for old school hip hop is 80 BPM.
-I think I do need to include these outliers since this variance could be a signifier of modern hip hop.

 ## Exploratory Results
 ### Summary
 The two styles can be summarized as following: